rblalock/core/README.md

 	git clone git@github.com:rblalock/core.git
 ```

-Now you can open Titanium Studio and import the project, which is in the `examples` folder:
+Now you can open Titanium Studio and import the project, which is in the `demo_app` folder:

 ```
-	File > Import… > Existing Mobile Project > Select the examples folder (it's where the app is)
+	File > Import… > Existing Mobile Project > Select the demo_app folder (it's where the app is)
 ```

 At this point you should have the project imported, open, and ready to edit.